martdegraaf/martdegraaf.github.io/src/blog/content/posts/meet-ryan-and-eric/index.md

     hidden: false # only hide on current single page
 ---

 For my presentation 'Visual Studio Code: One Tool to Rule Them All?'
-I created two characters: Ryan and Eric.
+I created two fictional characters: Ryan and Eric.
 Both are software developers but they have completely different approaches to their work.

-A colleague of mine suggested I write a blog post to introduce them properly.
+A colleague of mine suggested that I should write a blog post to introduce them properly.
 Everyone who heard my story about them, immediately recognized those two archetypes.
 Even other presenters after my session started using Ryan and Eric in their talks!
 So let's give them the spotlight they deserve, right?

 ## Meet Ryan